How to Grow Tomato Plant | How to Make Tomato Plants Grow Faster

 For the potting mix-use well-drained soil with a good amount of organic matter as tomato plants require fertile soil for a good harvest.
 Mix well before use.

 Choose a container or poly bag that is at least 18 – 20 inches in diameter and 15 – 18 inches deep.
-Fill the bag with the potting mix, Make sure to makes holes in the pot/polybag for drainage.
+Fill the bag with the potting mix, Make sure to make holes in the pot/polybag for drainage.

 With the help of a gardening tool take the plants out from the seedling pot.
 Make sure not to disturb the roots during the transplanting process.